Designated Professional Safeguarding Lead

-If you have any safeguarding concerns regarding children please see one of our DSL's immediately- you can ring school and speak to Mrs Kaur - It is important you explain when calling that the nature of your call is a serious safeguarding concern- but please don't disclose details to our office staff.
+If you have any safeguarding concerns regarding children please see one of our DSL's immediately - you can telephone school and speak to the office staff.
+It is important you explain when telephoning that the nature of your call is a serious safeguarding concern but please do not disclose details to our office staff.

 You can also contact Children and Families Direct on 0115 876 4800.

 Our safeguarding governor is Karen Kilner.